-As a global financial institution, FWD is always concerned about security.
+As a pan-Asian life and health insurance business, FWD is always concerned about online security.
 The growth of the Internet has offered greater flexibility for all of us, but it also brings new risks that we must be aware of and guard against.
 FWD provides the following general information to address any concerns that you may have around online security.

 FWD makes every effort to provide optimal security to your data and to all transactions as protecting our clients is just good business for us.
 However, no matter how hard we work, there are still some risks online, and you can take some action to protect yourself.
 Here we provide some information to help you to protect yourself.